Heartbreaker (Pat Benatar song): Use in other media

 The song is featured as downloadable content for the music video game series Rock Band, and is a playable song in the game Guitar Hero World Tour.
 The song is also a playable song in the game Karaoke Revolution: Presents American Idol as well as downloadable content for its sequel, American Idol Encore.
 It is featured as a Jam Track in Fortnite Festival, a rhythm game spin-off of Fortnite Battle Royale.

 The tenth season premiere of Supernatural featured "Heartbreaker" in the recap montage of the previous season.
 It was also featured during a chase/shootout scene in the 2021 film Nobody.
 The song was performed by Benatar and her band in the Charmed episode "Lucky Charmed."

 Former American Idol finalist Allison Iraheta regularly covered the song as part of her set on the Glam Nation Tour.

-A cover of the song by American singer-songwriter Dolly Parton featuring Benatar and American musician Neil Giraldo was released with Parton's album Rockstar with another cover sung by Pink for her fourth album I'm Not Dead.
+A cover of the song by American singer-songwriter Dolly Parton featuring Benatar and American musician Neil Giraldo was released with Parton's album Rockstar.